Donald Trump Complained Navy Ship In Black Sea Was ‘Challenge To Russia’ After TV Report, Official Testifies

 When Donald Trump saw a CNN report about a United States Navy mission in the Black Sea earlier this year, he phoned then-National Security Advisor John Bolton at home to complain.
 Trump was worried that the routine mission could be seen as a “challenge to Russia,” according to testimony by a former top aide the U.S. envoy to Ukraine Christopher Anderson.
-His testimony was released Monday by the congressional impeachment inquiry, and is available online via Document Cloud.
+His testimony was released on Monday by the congressional impeachment inquiry and is available online via Document Cloud.

 The January mission, known as a Freedom of Navigation Operation, was then called off, according to Anderson’s testimony.
 But a similar FONOP took place in February, without any objection from Trump, Anderson said, noting that the CNN report of the initial operation was framed incorrectly “as if this were a direct response to Russia and that it was a challenge to Russia.”